-To Drop/Withdraw from Courses: Courses may be dropped online until the Withdrawal with a "W" Deadline provided the course being dropped is not the student's last class at his/her home institution.
+To Drop/Withdraw from Courses: Courses may be dropped online until the withdrawal deadline provided the course being dropped is not the student's last class at his/her home institution.
 (Policy Haw 7.330)

-To Withdraw from a Course During the Erase Period: Courses dropped during the erase period will not appear on the student's transcript.
+Withdrawing from a Course During the Erase Period: Courses dropped during the erase period will not appear on the student's transcript.

-- For semester-length courses, the erase period runs through the end of the third week of the semester. - For less than semester length courses, the erase period is up to the day before the third class meeting.
+• For semester-length courses, the erase period runs through the end of the third week of the semester.

+• For part-term courses, the erase period is up to the day before the third class meeting.